-Thus, the traditional energetic interpretation of firing rate networks emerges naturally within the proximal gradient framework.
-This unification not only confirms the consistency of the two perspectives, but also equips us with a powerful modern tool to view firing rate dynamics as the minimization of interaction and activation costs.
-Importantly, many cognitive processes of interest rely on explicit models of excitatory and inhibitory populations, in which case the synaptic matrix $W$ is no longer symmetric.
-Developing an analogous framework for such \emph{asymmetric} firing rate networks is a central open challenge, which we tackle here.
+Thus, the traditional energetic interpretation of firing-rate networks emerges naturally within the proximal gradient framework.
+This unification not only confirms the consistency of the two perspectives, but also equips us with a powerful modern tool to view firing-rate dynamics as minimizing interaction and activation costs.
+Importantly, modeling of many cognitive processes explicitly requires excitatory and inhibitory interactions, in which case the synaptic matrix $W$ is no longer \emph{symmetric}.
+Developing an analogous framework for such \emph{asymmetric} firing-rate networks is a central open challenge, which we tackle here.

-\section{To each neuron its own energy}
+\subsection{To each neuron its own energy}

 Communication in cortical networks is inherently directional~\citep{PG:86, TA-ADJ:88}: each neuron propagates its activity forward and transmits exclusively either excitatory (positive) or inhibitory (negative) signals (see Fig.~\ref{fig: graph_abstr}(C) for a diagrammatic representation of excitatory-inhibitory interaction).
 This biological constraint makes \emph{asymmetric} synaptic matrices unavoidable in realistic models, as the non-reciprocity of neural connections directly breaks symmetry.
 This loss of symmetry has significant mathematical consequences.
-In particular, many tools from dynamical systems theory that rely on symmetric interactions no longer apply, making it difficult to prove convergence of trajectories or to rely on a global energy function to interpret the system’s behavior.
-Without the unrealistic assumption on symmetric network interactions, gaining insight on \emph{asymmetric} recurrent neural networks thus becomes a primary challenge.
+In particular, many tools from dynamical systems theory that rely on \emph{symmetric} interactions no longer apply, making it difficult to prove convergence of trajectories or to rely on a global energy function to interpret the system’s behavior.
+Without the unrealistic assumption on \emph{symmetric} network interactions, gaining insight on \emph{asymmetric} recurrent neural networks thus becomes a primary challenge.